alsiola/form-and-function/README.md

 Managing form state can be a pain, and the need for a form management abstraction is reasonably well established. redux-form is great at what it does, but depends upon you using a particular state-management solution.
 I wanted to create a state-management agnostic library (using simple component state by default) that provides similar convenience and ease of use.
+Additionally, internationalization is supported from the outset.

 ## Installation